-- A. A carrier that issues a comprehensive group health benefit plan that covers services provided by out-of-network providers shall make available and, if requested by the policyholder or contract holder, provide at least one option for coverage for at least eighty percent of the usual and customary cost of each service provided by an out-of-network provider after imposition of a deductible or any permissible benefit maximum. - B. If there is no coverage available pursuant to subparagraph (A) of this section in a rating region, then the commissioner may require a carrier issuing a comprehensive group health benefit plan in the rating region, to make available and, if requested by the policyholder or contract holder, provide at least one option for coverage of eighty percent of the usual and customary cost of each service provided by an out-of-network provider after imposition of any permissible deductible or benefit maximum.
+A. A carrier that issues a comprehensive group health benefit plan that covers services provided by out-of-network providers shall make available and, if requested by the policyholder or contract holder, provide at least one option for coverage for at least eighty percent of the usual and customary cost of each service provided by an out-of-network provider after imposition of a deductible or any permissible benefit maximum.

+- B. If there is no coverage available pursuant to subparagraph (A) of this section in a rating region, then the commissioner may require a carrier issuing a comprehensive group health benefit plan in the rating region, to make available and, if requested by the policyholder or contract holder, provide at least one option for coverage of eighty percent of the usual and customary cost of each service provided by an out-of-network provider after imposition of any permissible deductible or benefit maximum.
 The commissioner may, after considering the public interest, permit a carrier to satisfy the requirements of this paragraph on behalf of another carrier, corporation, or health maintenance organization within the same holding company system.
 The commissioner may, upon written request, waive the requirement for coverage of services provided by out-of-network providers to be made available pursuant to this subsection if the commissioner determines that it would pose an undue hardship upon a carrier. - C. For the purposes of this subsection, "usual and customary cost" shall mean the eightieth percentile of all charges for the particular health care service performed by a provider in the same or similar specialty and provided in the same geographical area as reported in a benchmarking database maintained by a nonprofit organization specified by the commissioner.
-The nonprofit organization shall not be affiliated with a carrier.
-Nothing in this section shall prohibit the health benefit plan and provider from reaching a mutual agreement to an alternative reimbursement amount or methodology other than the "usual and customary cost". - D. This section shall not apply to emergency care services in health care facilities or prehospital emergency medical services as defined by [insert applicable section of state law]. - E. Nothing in this subsection shall limit the commissioner's authority to establish minimum standards for the form, content, and sale of health benefit plans and subscriber contracts, to require additional coverage options for services provided by out-of-network providers, or to provide for standardization and simplification of coverage.
+The nonprofit organization shall not be affiliated with a carrier. - D. This section shall not apply to emergency care services in health care facilities or pre-hospital emergency medical services as defined by [insert applicable section of state law]. - E. Nothing in this subsection shall limit the commissioner's authority to establish minimum standards for the form, content, and sale of health benefit plans and subscriber contracts, to require additional coverage options for services provided by out-of-network providers, or to provide for standardization and simplification of coverage.